Generalized locally compact models for approximate groups: Compact case

 \right)^{-1} = \left(

 \right) $ for matrices in $\SL_2(\R)$, one easily checks that $h(a_i^{-1},b_i) = h(a_i,a_i^{-1})$.
 Hence,

 As $\im(h) = \{-1,0,1\}$, the last thing implies that

-On the other hand, by thickness of $\bar X^2$, ($*$), and \cite[Lemma 1.3(1)]{Gis}, we get that $\prod_{i=1}^{12} (a_i,0)^{-1}(b_i,0) \in \bar X^{24}$.
-So there exists $n \in \{-12,\dots,0,\dots,12\}$ such that $(g,n) \in \bar X^{24}$. \end{proof}
+On the other hand, by thickness of $\bar X^2$, ($*$), and \cite[Lemma 2.3(1)]{Gis_published}, we get that $\prod_{i=1}^{12} (a_i,0)^{-1}(b_i,0) \in \bar X^{24}$.
+So there exists $n \in \{-11,\dots,0,\dots,11\}$ such that $(g,n) \in \bar X^{24}$. \end{proof}

 The topological dynamics of the $G$-flow $S_G(\R)$ was worked out in \cite{GiPePi}, including the computation of the Ellis group which turns out to be $\Z_2$.
 We will also need the topological dynamics of the $\tilde{G}$-flow $S_{\tilde{G}}(M)$ studied in \cite[Section 5]{Jag}.
-The results below which are stated without references can be found in \cite[Section 5]{Jag}.